9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 5. Wenatchee River

-Many things add up nicely to make the Wenatchee River one of the most popular white water rafting and kayaking spots in the state.
-Just outside the West Coast rain shadow and most commonly accessed from the Bavarian-themed town of Leavenworth, the Wenatchee River gets plenty of sunshine and clear weather.
+Many things add up to make the Wenatchee River one of the state's most popular white water rafting and kayaking spots.
+This river gets plenty of sunshine and clear weather just outside the west coast rain shadow.
 Some of the best paddling on the river occurs from April through October.

 In addition to the beautiful weather and outstanding scenery, the Wenatchee River also offers something for every level of white water enthusiast.
 From casual floats on class I rapids to expert-only runs in Tumwater Canyon, the Wenatchee has river trips for every type of paddler.